 Magda Gerber’s charismatic presentation of the applicability of the R.I.E. philosophy was welcome reassurance that through respect as a basic guideline, it is possible to watch the competent infant unfold into an authentic adult.
 She defined the role of the educarer as one who “facilitates the development of an active child who is challenged by problems, enjoys his autonomy,and trusts adults.”
-Magda left us with the feeling that she understood our dilemmas,”….breast-feed,bottle-feed;wean abruptly, wean gradually; start solids at birth, breast feed for years;feed according to the clock, feed according to demand; give the pacifier, pull out the thumb;don’t give the pacifier, allow the thumb; both…neither…..”
-As a way of understanding these contradictions, she encouraged us to critically examine current child-rearing practices in light of those which encourage our own goals and ideals for children.
+Magda left us with the feeling that she understood our dilemmas,”…breast-feed,bottle-feed;wean abruptly, wean gradually, start solids at birth, breast-feed for years;feed according to the clock, feed according to demand; give the pacifier, pull out the thumb;don’t give the pacifier, allow the thumb, both….neither…” As a way of understanding these contradictions, she encouraged us to critically examine current hild-rearing practices in light of those which encourage our own goals and ideals for children.

-As the conference came to an end, many of us were left with unanswered questions, and the feeling that we wanted still more information.
-The conference served to provoke challenging and thoughtful discussion among us, and many will return to their work with new insight to their day to day problems.
+Ast the conference came to an end, many of us were left with unanswered questions, and the feeling that we wanted still more information.
+The conference served to provoke challenging and thoughtful discussion among us, and many will return to work with new insights to their day-to-day problems.
 Yet for some participants, the weekend was only the beginning.
-The conference proved to be a valued introduction to the R.I.E philosophy to the infant carers who attended.
-It was only an introduction; we hope to share much more in the months and years ahead.”
-(Article taken from Educaring Resources for Infant Educarers.
-Volume I Number I Winter 1979 by Rhonda Garcia
+The conference proved to be a valued introduction of the R.I.E. philosophy to the infant carer who attended.
+It was only an introduction, we hope to share much more in the months and years ahead.

 Post by Roseann Murphy